nemanjajovic/restoran-bp/README.md

 keeping and usage od restaurant data.
 Implement record keeping of products, tables, seats, workers, guest traffic and other things, as needed.</br>
-    Show database capabilities with apropriate queries that illustrate</br>
-functionality according to diverse criteria.</br>
+    Show database capabilities with apropriate queries that illustrate functionality according to diverse criteria.</br>
 -   Model an SQL database on the given topic - show ER diagram
 -   Show the usage of following data types:
     -   Date (3 entities minimum)
     -   AlphaNumeric
     -   Numeric (integer and floating point)
     -   and other
 -   Implement integrities (entity, domain and referential level)
 -   Provide needed data to illustrate data access techniques
 -
 -   Show usage of functions (date, string, aggregate, numeric, general)
 -
 -
 -   Show queries on multiple tables (all variations of JOIN)
 -   If possible, use one of the CASE tools for database modeling